Skip to main content

 Research IT is partnering with AWS to host this series of training workshops.
 Take advantage of this unique opportunity to learn directly from an AWS Solutions Architects about leveraging AWS for research computing.
 Whether you’re a researcher, faculty member, or graduate student, this session will help you optimize your research workflows using AWS services.

-April 23, 2026, 11am - 1pm
+Monday, June 29, 2026, 11am - 1pm

 SDSC 408